sfirke/janitor/vignettes/janitor.md

 -   Parses letter cases and separators to a consistent format.
     -   Default is to snake\_case, but other cases like camelCase are available
--   Handles special characters and spaces, including transilerating characters like `œ` to `oe`.
+-   Handles special characters and spaces, including transilerating characters like `Å` to `oe`.
 -   Appends numbers to duplicated names
 -   Converts "%" to "percent" and "\#" to "number" to retain meaning
 -   Spacing (or lack thereof) around numbers is preserved